katekazane/bggn213/class11/Class_11.md

     ## + attr: atom, xyz, seqres, helix, sheet,
     ##         calpha, remark, call

-*GO BACK AND DO LATER* Let's install a new package (this one is not quite up to date yet).
+Let's install a new package (this one is not quite up to date yet).
 Allows us to use programs that are from papers- latest, and is very helpful.

 The 'devtools' package allows us to install development versions install.packages("devtools") Install the bio3d.view package from bitbucket devtools::install\_bitbucket("Grantlab/bio3d-view")